Table of Contents

-Matt Dillon’s serial murderer in Lars von Trier’s The House That Jack Built is, like Dylan in Don’t reminisce, neurotic, self-obsessed, and as dedicated to mythologizing his own “body of work” as he’s psychologically impenetrable and unknowable.
+Matt Dillon’s serial murderer in Lars von Trier’s The House That Jack Built is like Dylan in don’t reminisce, neurotic, self-obsessed, and as dedicated to mythologizing his own “body of work” as he’s psychologically impenetrable and unknowable.

 A house built of corpses is both a provocation and an invocation of documentary footage taken from Auschwitz and Katyn.
 It’s also yet one more allusion, this point to Alain Resnais and Dušan Makavejev, who are perhaps the 2 European filmmakers most dedicated to reckoning with a manmade catastrophe through montage and therefore the carnivalesque, which are von Trier’s chosen aesthetic modes here.

 Despite having nothing fashionable in either its politics or its preoccupation with the egotistical artist, The House That Jack Built is forward-thinking in a way it proposes an unruly resurrection of the past, and one’s past self, so as to grapple with its significance.
-Clayton Dillard

 Star cast: Matt Dillon, Uma Thuman, Siobhan Fallon Hogan, Bruno Ganz, Riley Keough, Sofie Grabol